cds-snc/covid-alert-portal/README.md

 #### 4. Run development server

 Then, run `python manage.py runserver` to run the app.
+By default, it will be served at `http://127.0.0.1:8000/`.

 ### Running using Docker Compose

 > [Compose](https://docs.docker.com/compose/) is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.

 You can use Docker Compose to build an application container along with a Postgres database.
-It will map your local files into a Docker container, spin up a PostgreSQL database, and do CSS compliation and a DB migration.
+It will map your local files into a Docker container, spin up a PostgreSQL database, and do CSS compilation and a DB migration.
 The app runs on port `8000`, the database at port `5432` (u: `user`, p: `password`) and will be served at `http://0.0.0.0:8000`.

 Read the step-by-step process at [Django, Docker, and PostgreSQL Tutorial](https://learndjango.com/tutorials/django-docker-and-postgresql-tutorial).